 Where this is going

-llms.txt is two years old as a proposal.
-Three things to expect in the next 12-18 months:
+llms.txt is not even two years old as a proposal (September 2024).
+Three things that could happen in the next 12-18 months:

 • The spec adds optional metadata.
 Versioning (which version of your product the doc reflects), last-modified timestamps, language tags.
 Right now the format is pure markdown, no header for “this file is for the v2.3 docs”.
 Expect that to change.